jaquelinecesario/30DaysOfJS/02_Day_Data_types/02-day.md

 10. *replace()*: takes as a parameter the old substring and a new substring. `string.replace(oldsubstring, newsubstring)`
 11. *charAt()*: Takes index and it returns the value at that index `string.charAt(index)`
 12. *charCodeAt()*: Takes index and it returns char code (ASCII number) of the value at that index `string.charCodeAt(index)`
-13. *indexOf()*: Takes a substring and if the substring exists in a string it returns the first position of the substring if does not exist it returns -1 `string.indexOf(substring`
+13. *indexOf()*: Takes a substring and if the substring exists in a string it returns the first position of the substring if does not exist it returns -1 `string.indexOf(substring)`
 14. *lastIndexOf()*: Takes a substring and if the substring exists in a string it returns the last position of the substring if it does not exist it returns -1 `string.lastIndexOf(substring)`
 15. *concat()*: it takes many substrings and joins them. `string.concat(substring, substring, substring)`
 16. *startsWith*: it takes a substring as an argument and it checks if the string starts with that specified substring.
 It returns a boolean(true or false). `string.startsWith(substring)`
 17. *endsWith*: it takes a substring as an argument and it checks if the string ends with that specified substring.
 It returns a boolean(true or false). `string.endsWith(substring)`
 18. *search*: it takes a substring as an argument and it returns the index of the first match.
 The search value can be a string or a regular expression pattern. `string.search(substring)`
 19. *match*: it takes a substring or regular expression pattern as an argument and it returns an array if there is match if not it returns null.
 Let us see how a regular expression pattern looks like.
 It starts with / sign and ends with / sign. `let patternTwo = /love/gi   // g-means to search in the whole text, i - case insensitive` `string.match(substring`
-20. *trim()*: Removes trailing space in the beginning or the end of a string. `string.match(substring)`
+20. *repeat()*: it takes a number as argument and it returns the repeated version of the string. `string.repeat(n)`

 ## Checking Data Types and Casting